vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 Jury, trial by 284.

-892-894 ; marriage with women of a Justice ( see .king'. 'law suit'); ad. different varna forbidden in 599 ;
+892-894 ; marriage with women of a Justice ( see .king'. 'law suit'); ad. different varṇa forbidden in 599 ;

 ministration of, as depicted in Mr. niyoga not allowed in 627, 656 ; cchakaṭika 279-280; administration sacrifice of Anubandhya cow forbid of, personified as Dharma 242; ad. den in 627, 865; special share to ministration of, the personal concern eldest son condemned in 627 of the king 242; court of, had ten Kalidasa, 28, 37, 499, 52, 54, 56, 63, angas 277-278; court of, was called 82, 101-2, 112, 223n, 229n, 230, 243, dharmāsana, dharmadhikarana or 269, 407, 702, 896. dharmasthioa 243, 277; court of,